CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ResourceSourceToPermissionResourcesAllOf.md

 HasSourceObject returns a boolean if a field has been set.

-### SetSourceObjectNil

-`func (o *ResourceSourceToPermissionResourcesAllOf) SetSourceObjectNil(b bool)`

- SetSourceObjectNil sets the value for SourceObject to be an explicit nil

-### UnsetSourceObject
-`func (o *ResourceSourceToPermissionResourcesAllOf) UnsetSourceObject()`

-UnsetSourceObject ensures that no value is present for SourceObject, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)